ProvableHQ/leo/documentation/leo_by_example/token.md

 ## <a id="step2"></a> Public Transfer

-Let's publicly transfer 10 tokens from Alice to Bob.
-Swap the private key back to Alice and call the public transfer function.
+Publicly transfer 10 tokens from Alice to Bob.
+Put Alice's private key in `.env`.
+Call the public transfer function.

 ```bash
 echo "